By Craig Neil

-It’s a mere 17 miles from the centre of the city to the edge of the loch so it’s not really surprising that so many locals head there on their downtime, especially as the majority of the route is dual-carriageway meaning a journey from the city to the edge of the loch takes just 40 minutes.
+It’s a mere 17 miles from the centre of the city to the edge of the loch so it’s not really surprising that many Glaswegians head there on their downtime, especially as the majority of the route is dual-carriageway meaning a journey from Glasgow to the edge of the loch takes just 40 minutes.

 The downside to that is the fact that Lomond gets excruciatingly busy at the weekends in summer, so if you’re after a bit of peace and quiet you might consider setting your sights further afield instead.

-Each year around 4 million people visit the loch, though unlike Ness, Lomond attracts as many water sports enthusiasts as it does sightseeing tourists.
+Each year around 4 million people visit Loch Lomond, though unlike Ness, Lomond attracts as many water sports enthusiasts as it does sightseeing tourists.